 3. Bed bug travel abilities

 Bed bugs can travel vast distances very quickly.
 Though the Centers for Disease Control (CDC) notes that they cover only around 100 feet per night on their own, and they prefer to remain within eight feet of sleeping humans, bed bugs are well-known for their hitchhiking abilities.
 They can travel in luggage, folded laundry, mattresses, bed sheets, and even upholstered furniture, as well as on people and their clothing.
-Because bite marks can take a few days to appear, by the time you realize you have been bitten, you might have no idea where it could have occurred or whether you may have accidentally transported some bed bugs from one place to another.
+Because bite marks can take a few days to appear, by the time you realize you have been bitten, you might not know where it could have occurred or whether you may have accidentally transported some bed bugs from one place to another.

 4. Infestation health risks